There are a variety of programs and resources available to support the health and wellbeing of the Whistler community.

 211 is a confidential, multilingual telephone service available in Metro Vancouver, Fraser Valley, Squamish-Lillooet and Sunshine Coast Regional Districts.
 The line provides free information and referral to a full range of community, social, and government services, and operates twenty-four hours a day, seven days a week.

-The Whistler Mature Action Committee is a community group with a mission to connect, engage and advocate for Whistler seniors.
-Additional resources offering support for seniors through COVID-19 are available on the MAC website.
+The Whistler Mature Action Community is a community group with a mission to connect, engage and advocate for Whistler seniors.
+Additional resources offering support for seniors through COVID-19 are available on the Whistler Mature Action Community website.

 Howe Sound Women's Centre

 The Howe Sound Women's Centre (HSWC) is dedicated to the prevention of violence against women and support for women, children, and youth impacted by violence or abuse.
 It serves the Sea to Sky corridor including Pemberton, Whistler, Squamish, and corridor First Nations' communities.
 For more information visit www.HSWC.ca.

 Sea to Sky Community Services (SSCS) provides over 40 social service programs which strengthen individuals and build healthier communities throughout the Sea to Sky corridor.
 In particular during the COVID-19 crisis, SSCS provides support to seniors and delivers the Pemberton Food Bank.
 For more information, visit http://www.sscs.ca/.

 The purpose of the Whistler Community Services Society (WCSS) is to support social sustainability in Whistler by providing programs and services, including the Whistler Food Bank, that improve the ability of Whistler Community members to meet their needs and enhance their lives.
 For more information, visit www.mywcss.org.